kekdoso/smul_ga3/README.md

 - **Step 2**: Run the save_melspectrograms.ipynb file.
 This processes every sound into a mel-spectrogram and performs test splitting of the dataset.
 - **Step 3**: Run the TransferLearning_ESC50_Classifier.ipynb file.
 This is where the core model is.

+The code in both files gives further instructions and insights into how the code should run to achieve our results.
+However, some of the files were too large to include in this repo and must be generated locally.

 ## Some notes for the execution of the model:
 - Please be careful while using the model weights file on different test splits, as this might make accuracy and other metrics unrealible.
 - If a retraining of the model is desired, consider that a GTX 1060 6GB GPU was used in a WSL environment (~45 minutes).
 Training with the CPU is possible, but takes too long.